michelleconville/drizzle-and-shade/README.md

 * As a shopper I can contact the store so that I can find out information that I require
 * As a shopper I can receive a contact confirmation email to let me know that my email has been sent

+Business Model
+The business model for this store would be a B2C (Business to Customer) model, as the business would be selling products directly from themselves to the customer.

+Search Engine Optimization

+The meta keywords and description in the site's base.html have been updated to reflect the researches keywords.
+Each page shows an extra title after the store name to assist help with SEO.

+For SEO purposes, I've also included an a sitemap.xml and robots.txt file to the website's root directory to aid in the search engines' ability to crawl the page.

+A sitemap is a method of classifying a website, indicating the URLs and the information contained within each section whereas The URLs on your website that a search engine crawler may visit are specified in a robots.txt file.